ProfessrOak/t440p-hackintosh-efi-collection/README.md

+*Make sure to rename your EFI folder of choice to just 'EFI'!
+Otherwise it will not boot!*

 Contains various EFI folders needed to boot MacOS versions Ventura and Sonoma on your Thinkpad T440p.

 There are two EFI folders for Sonoma, with the only difference between them being airportitlwm.kext.
 You can find these under the 'EFIs - Sonoma' folder.
 This is because the airportitlwm kext for 14.0 to 14.3.1 will not work on 14.4 and above. iServices like iMessage won't work.
 YMMV, but using itlwm instead may fix these issues.